sujeetkrsingh/Awesome/README.md

 <a href="http://www.sujeetkrsingh.com/demo/templates/awesome"><strong>DEMO</strong></a>

-<strong>Following are the customization steps of this template:-</strong>
+## Following are the customization steps of this template:-

 1. Change the company Logo

-	a.
-Replace the img/logo.png file with your logo file with appropriate size.
+	- Replace the img/logo.png file with your logo file with appropriate size.

 2. Change tag line 'Under Construction Landing Page'

-	a.
-Open index.html file in an appropriate thats shows line number.
+	- Open index.html file in an appropriate thats shows line number.

-	b.
-Goto line number 144 and change the text between "span" tag.
+	- Goto line number 144 and change the text between "span" tag.

 3. Change the launch message i.e. 'WE ARE CURRENTLY...'

-	a.
-Open index.html file in an appropriate thats shows line number.
+	- Open index.html file in an appropriate thats shows line number.

-	b.
-Goto line number 152.
+	- Goto line number 152.

 4. Change the launch date

-	a.
-Open index.html file in an appropriate thats shows line number.
+	- Open index.html file in an appropriate thats shows line number.

-	b.
-Goto line number 127
+	- Goto line number 127

-	c.
-Change the value of variable 'finaldate'.
+	- Change the value of variable 'finaldate'.
 Please enter the date in format of 'YYYY/MM/DD'.

 5. Change the copyright content

-	a.
-Open index.html file in an appropriate thats shows line number.
+	- Open index.html file in an appropriate thats shows line number.

-	b.
-Goto line number 167.
+	- Goto line number 167.

-	c.
-Replace the actual url with "#"
+	- Replace the actual url with "#"

 6. Change the social link

-	a.
-Open index.html file in an appropriate thats shows line number.
+	- Open index.html file in an appropriate thats shows line number.

-	b.
-Goto line number 171.
+	- Goto line number 171.

-	c.
-Add the social link at appropriate place. i.e. for facebook replace the "#" with the actual url at line number 171
+	- Add the social link at appropriate place. i.e. for facebook replace the "#" with the actual url at line number 171

 <strong>Enjoy this Wonderful theme :)</strong>